ReviewMyContract.aiReview My Contract

 Arbitration vs. Litigation.
 In court litigation, you file a complaint in a state or federal courthouse, the case is governed by public procedural rules (the Federal Rules of Civil Procedure, or state equivalents), the record is generally public, and either party can appeal an adverse decision.
 Discovery can be extensive — depositions, document productions, interrogatories, expert witnesses.
 A jury of your peers may decide the facts.
 You have constitutional due process protections.
 The process is slow and expensive, but it is transparent and subject to appellate review.

 In arbitration, the forum is private.
 The proceedings, submissions, and award are typically confidential.
-The rules are those of the chosen arbitration administrator (AAA, JAMS, or the rules written into the contract itself).
+The rules are those of the chosen arbitration administrator (AAA, JAMS, ICC, CPR, or the rules written into the contract itself).
 Discovery is usually limited.
 There is no jury.
-The arbitrator's award is almost always final — courts have extremely narrow grounds to vacate or modify an arbitration award.
+The arbitrator's award is almost always final — courts have extremely narrow grounds to vacate or modify an arbitration award under 9 U.S.C. § 10.
 The process can be faster than litigation, but arbitrators charge significant hourly fees that are often split between or borne by the parties.

 Arbitration vs. Mediation.
 Mediation is often confused with arbitration, but the two are fundamentally different.
 A mediator is a facilitator — they help the parties negotiate a settlement, but they have no authority to impose a decision.
 If mediation fails, the parties walk away with no resolution and must pursue other remedies.
 Arbitration, by contrast, ends with a binding decision whether or not the parties agree to it.
 Many contracts include a tiered dispute resolution clause: negotiation, then mediation, then arbitration.
 The key practical implication: failing at mediation still leaves you in arbitration; winning at mediation requires both parties to agree on terms.